flarum/flarum/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Flarum, please send an e-mail to [security@flarum.org](mailto:security@flarum.org).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Flarum, please follow our [security policy](https://github.com/flarum/core/security/policy) so we can address it promptly.

 ## License